limine-bootloader/limine/CONFIG.md

 * `VERBOSE` - If set to `yes`, print additional information during boot.
 Defaults to not verbose.
 * `RANDOMISE_MEMORY` - If set to `yes`, randomise the contents of RAM at bootup in order to find bugs related to non zeroed memory or for security reasons.
 This option will slow down boot time significantly.
 For the BIOS port of Limine, this will only randomise memory below 4GiB.
 * `RANDOMIZE_MEMORY` - Alias of `RANDOMISE_MEMORY`.
+* `HASH_MISMATCH_PANIC` - If set to `no`, do not panic if there is a hash mismatch for a file, but print a warning instead.

 Limine interface control options.